 Unfortunately, a safe, quality mattress is going to be a costly investment.
 The value of this safety is immeasurable, but if you can’t afford it, there are some other things you can do to keep your family safe:

 - Buy secondhand.
 An older mattress that’s still in good shape will not have reduced emissions so your family is far less exposed than from a new mattress.

 - Purchase a mattress pad that’s organic, made with wool and GreenGuard Gold certified.
 The companies listed above carry accessories that can help.

 - Buy an allergic/organic cover for your mattress and pillow.
 These have the added benefit of protecting anyone who is allergic to dust mites as well.

 - SearchGreenGuard Gold certified mattresses at their Product Search site.

-In the meantime, popular brands of bed companies, such as Simmons, Sealy and Tempur-Pedic have used undisclosed flame retardants in their mattresses, meaning there is no way to know how harmful these products are.
+In the meantime, popular brands of bed companies, such as Simmons, Sealy, and Tempur-Pedic have used undisclosed flame retardants in their mattresses, meaning there is no way to know how harmful these products are.
 That said, common flame retardants are very toxic, so stick to the safe brands, particularly when buying for a newborn.
-You can make the difference in your child getting a healthy, nontoxic sleep.
+You can make the difference in your child getting healthy, nontoxic sleep.